ubukawa/12nanban/README.md

 # 12nanban
-docker file for 12-produce with nanban
+docker file for 12-produce with nanban (for osm_base)

 # How to use
 docker rmi 12nanban